FULLY LEVERAGING JIRA SERVICE DESK, CONFLUENCE AND ITSM APPS

 Their single instance contains 3 service desk portals and 72 projects.
 This represents over 1,500 service desk tickets per month, which is more than twice the number of tickets from the other 72 projects combined.
 Maintenance is performed monthly by the three Jira admins, including Erin, and several Jira project administrators.

 In order to implement their new service desk, the team needed to increase their training surrounding Jira Service Desk and Marketplace apps.
-They deployed eazyBI for more advanced reports, Exocet to generate subtasks from post-functions, and Behaviors in Scriptrunner to help ensure the first line team fills in all the required fields.
+They deployed eazyBI for more advanced reports, Elements Copy & Sync to generate subtasks from post-functions, and Behaviors in Scriptrunner to help ensure the first line team fills in all the required fields.

 Furthermore, Generali’s yearly IT survey showed resolution and engagement were the top pain points, so this was addressed by deploying Candylio, a customer satisfaction survey app.
 Engagement between the IT team and users significantly changed for the better.